hackerlove123/proxyv6/README.md

 :three: `sudo bash <(curl -s "https://raw.githubusercontent.com/linucat/proxyv6/main/install.sh")`

+:question: "Which port do you want to start from?: Example 20001"

+:point_right: **20001**

 :question: "How many proxy do you want to create?
 Example 500"

 :point_right: **500** (depends on you)